Falazi/Prinput-Themes/README.md

 ![Terminal-Lover](images/terminal-lover.png)
 Do you love the terminal?
 This theme is for you

-This theme has an extra js file that I reccomend you use, for extra terminal realness
+This theme has an extra js file that I reccomend you use, which makes sure the input box is always selected, for extra terminal realness.